greentree327/Machine_learning_in_Neuroscience/README.md

 [Read the full article on Medium](https://medium.com/@jackson3b04/using-machine-learning-to-decode-fnirs-data-f5cb3aab1291)

 ## Overview
-This research investigates cognitive reappraisal through neurofeedback-based training using functional near-infrared spectroscopy (fNIRS).
-The study employs various analytical approaches including correlation matrices, repeated-measures ANOVA, and machine learning methods like Support Vector Machines (SVM).
+This research investigates the efficacy of a novel **computer-assisted Emotion Regulation Training (ERT)** protocol.
+By utilizing functional near-infrared spectroscopy (fNIRS) to monitor physiological responses during **cognitive reappraisal training**, this study seeks to enhance standard regulation strategies.
+The study employs various analytical approaches including correlation matrices, repeated-measures ANOVA, and machine learning methods like Support Vector Machines (SVM) to decode successful regulation states.

 ## Key Hypotheses
-1. Brain activity in the lateral prefrontal cortex (lPFC) will increase across training runs during reappraisal trials
+1. Brain activity in the lateral prefrontal cortex (lPFC) will increase across training runs during reappraisal trials.
-2. Cognitive reappraisal enhances connectivity in the lPFC ROI more strongly for the experimental neurofeedback group
+2. Cognitive reappraisal enhances connectivity in the lPFC ROI more strongly for the **experimental ERT group** compared to the control group.
-3. SVM classifier can distinguish between regulation and view conditions
+3. SVM classifier can distinguish between regulation and view conditions based on hemodynamic data.
-4. SVM classifier accuracy significantly differs from random guessing
+4. SVM classifier accuracy significantly differs from random guessing.

 ## Methods